DXF to XYZ

 Often the output files have .TXT or .PRN or .CSV extensions, you choose.

-On the extreme right of the the image above it says "saved as a point list" , but you can also copy the point list into the Windows clipboard and simply paste it into whatever document you want to:
+On the extreme right of the the image above it says "saved as a point list", but you can also copy the point list into the Windows clipboard and simply paste it into whatever document (Access, Excel Word etc) you want to:

 Almost all entities in a DXF file have XYZ coordinates, but which ones do you want to pick up?
-The dialog lets you choose combination of Points, Polylines, Circles, Texts, Lines and 3d faces.
+The dialog lets you choose combination of Points, Polylines, Circles, Texts, Lines, 3D faces, Inserts and Arcs.
 (If you want other entities to be considered please contact me.)

 Once you have the points in the program you can now output them in three ways, as a points only DXF file, or as an image (use the mousewheel to zoom/pan into the image) or as an XYZ or XY list.
 These three options are shown below: